Skip to main content

 ...

-Here, we added access_token parameter and now we can use it to pass the access token to the request:
+Here, we added an access_token parameter and now we can use it to pass the access token to the request:

-load_info = pipeline.run(github_source(access_token="ghp_XXXXX"))
+load_info = pipeline.run(github_source_with_token(access_token="ghp_XXXXX"))

 It's a good start.
 But we'd want to follow the best practices and not hardcode the token in the script.
-One option is to set the token as an environment variable, load it with os.getenv() and pass it around as a parameter. dlt offers a more convenient way to handle secrets and credentials: it lets you inject the arguments using a special dlt.secrets.value argument value.
+One option is to set the token as an environment variable, load it with os.getenv(), and pass it around as a parameter. dlt offers a more convenient way to handle secrets and credentials: it lets you inject the arguments using a special dlt.secrets.value argument value.

 To use it, change the github_source() function to: